Stutiporwal1/Stutiporwal1/README.md

 ## What I Work On

-- Research projects with published papers in Scopus-indexed journals (Q4)
+- Research project with published paper in Scopus-indexed journal (Q4)
 - Web development: HTML, CSS, JavaScript, building accessible and visually appealing apps
 - Open Source contributions and hackathons focused on environmental sustainability and social impact
 - Building AI-powered tools like YouTube Video Title & Script Generators